satorici/satori-cli/src/satoricli/cli/commands/prompt.md

 - Validate generated playbooks against the schemas in ~/.satori/playbook-validator

 # Troubleshooting
 If the command `satori` is not installed, install it with `pip install satori-ci` and help the user log in with `satori install`.
 If a newer version is identified when running satori, update it with `satori update` and verify if this skill <site-packages>/satoricli/cli/commands/prompt.md needs to be updated as well.
-You can provide feedback with `satori feedback <your message>`.
+You can provide feedback with user consent using `satori feedback <your message>`.